 STUDENT PROTOCOL for STUDENTS in ACADEMIC LEARNING SPACES

 This document is only a summary of the most important protocols that students of the faculty must adhere to when attending classes or other gatherings on campus.
-Keep in mind this document is not complete in terms of the bigger scope of protocols which must adhere to by students on campus in general.
+Keep in mind this document is not complete in terms of the bigger scope of protocols which must be adhered to by students on campus in general.
 This document will be updated as more information unfolds.

 GENERAL INSTITUTIONAL INFORMATION